Imprisoned mobster Carmine Persico dead at age 85

 At the sentencing, U.S. District Judge John F. Keenan suggested that Persico could have been a great man, if he’d chosen another calling.

-?Mr. Persico, you’re a tragedy,? he said.
-“You are one of the most intelligent people I have ever seen.?
+“Mr. Persico, you’re a tragedy,” he said.
+“You are one of the most intelligent people I have ever seen.”